 Some facial sunscreens have a fairly strong chemical scent that isn’t particularly pleasant.
 You can find unscented mineral sunscreens, which are ideal for anyone with sensitive skin or a sensitivity to fragrance.

-You don’t want to forget the rest of your body when it comes to sun protection, so you’ll need a heavier sunscreen lotion for below the neck.
-We like this one from Sun Bum because it’s available in SPF 15, 30, 50, and 70 and has a fun tropical scent.
+Sunscreen lotion: You don’t want to forget the rest of your body when it comes to sun protection, so you’ll need a heavier sunscreen lotion for below the neck.

-Even with a facial sunscreen, it’s a good idea to up your sun protection with a wide-brimmed hat that’ll shield your face from the sun.
-We love this option from Columbia because it’s designed for both men and women to wear and features UPF 50 sun protection.
+Sun hat: Even with a facial sunscreen, it’s a good idea to up your sun protection with a wide-brimmed hat that’ll shield your face from the sun.

-A sun shirt can offer protection for your upper body, so you don’t have to reapply sunscreen constantly.
-These from Vapor Apparel are favorites because they’re moisture-wicking and antimicrobial to prevent odors, which makes them ideal for outdoor activities like running, hiking, and other sports.
+Sun shirt: A sun shirt can offer protection for your upper body, so you don’t have to reapply sunscreen constantly.
+For outdoor sports, look for one that is moisture-wicking and antimicrobial to prevent odors.

 Facial sunscreens vary in price based on the type, SPF, and ingredients.
 Most cost between $7 and $265.